NBISweden/IgDiscover-legacy/doc/guide.rst

 problem in practice.)
 The leader sequence is detected by looking for a start codon near 60 bp upstream of the start of the V gene match.

-IgDiscover should also be able to handle 454 data, but we have not tested this.
+IgDiscover was tested with paired-end Illumina MiSeq reads (2x300bp).
-Contact us for instructions.
+It should be able to handle 454 data, but we have not tested this.

 Configuration